Xentropics/run-OmekaS-in-docker/README.md

 Spin up an Omeka-S instance in no-time, including selected plugins.

+Version 0.2.0.
 Work in progress... use at your own risk, not recommended for production use.
 Doesn't follow any standards or best practices at the moment, just a proof of concept that might grow up one day.

 Created by Jeroen Seeverens @xentropics
 Inspired by [https://github.com/klokantech/omeka-s-docker]